-3.03 OPERATION AND MAINTENANCE DATA FOR MATERIALS AND FINISHES
+3.02 OPERATION AND MAINTENANCE DATA FOR MATERIALS AND FINISHES

 - A. For Each Product, Applied Material, and Finish: - 1.
 Product data, with catalog number, size, composition, and color and texture designations. - 2.
-Information for re-ordering custom manufactured products. - B. Instructions for Care and Maintenance: Manufacturer's recommendations for cleaning agents and methods, precautions against detrimental cleaning agents and methods, and recommended schedule for cleaning and maintenance.

-- C. Moisture protection and weather-exposed products: Include product data listing applicable reference standards, chemical composition, and details of installation.
-Provide recommendations for inspections, maintenance, and repair. - D. Additional information as specified in individual product specification sections. - E. Where additional instructions are required, beyond the manufacturer's standard printed instructions, have instructions prepared by personnel experienced in the operation and maintenance of the specific products.
+Information for re-ordering custom manufactured products. - B. Instructions for Care and Maintenance: Manufacturer's recommendations for cleaning agents and methods, precautions against detrimental cleaning agents and methods, and recommended schedule for cleaning and maintenance. - C. Additional information as specified in individual product specification sections. - D. Where additional instructions are required, beyond the manufacturer's standard printed instructions, have instructions prepared by personnel experienced in the operation and maintenance of the specific products.